-While an individual fact of a financial report has fidelity; the financial report views as a whole likewise has fidelity.
+While an individual fact of a financial report has fidelity; the financial report viewed as a whole likewise has fidelity.
 This holistic fidelity constitutes integrity.

 For example, the concept "Cash and cash equivalents" can exist on the balance sheet in aggregate and also in the disclosures where the aggregate amount is disaggregated, providing a detailed listing of that aggregate.
+This aggregate value on the balance sheet and disaggregation within a disclosure is shown below.